-Do not remove or install the sun shade while driving so that full attention may be given to the driving operation.
+Do not remove or install the sun shade while driving so full attention may be given to vehicle operation.

 Removing the sun shade

 - 1. Turn each lock bolt counterclockwise while supporting the sun shade. - 2.
 Slide the shade backward to remove it.